Frequently Asked Questions: Box Cloud Storage

 Note: If Download does not display, uncheck the files/folders that are preventing the download.
 These may be shared files.

-- Follow the onscreen prompts to save your Box data to a compressed file on your computer.
+- Follow the onscreen prompts to save your Box data to your computer.

 - Repeat Steps 2 through 4 for each page of Box data that you want to download.